yu-lab-vt/AQuA2-Cloud/readme.md

 ## AQuA2-Cloud Setup
 **If you are simply updating your AQuA2-Cloud to the latest version, skip to step 4.**

 This setup is to be conducted on the machine (the server) for which you'd like to run AQuA2-Cloud.
 Clients will only need a web-browser and FTP client later.
-For deploying AQuA2-Cloud, you will need Docker Engine installed on your hosting machine/server and a VNC client installed on any machine that can connect to it (RealVNC Viewer is a good choice).
+For deploying AQuA2-Cloud, you will need Docker Engine.

+Setup requires usage of a VNC client, for which there are two options for manner of usage...

+**Option A:** Install a VNC Client on the server.
+This is valid if your server has remote desktop and a desktop environment for users.

+**Option B:** Install a VNC Client on a LAN workstation, and allow connections from that workstation's IP address to the server, by specifying the workstation's IP address in the command line for the container's first time startup.
+Since you only need to connect via VNC client during the service's setup, workstation IP changes are irrelevant after the service is fully configured.

 1. Install Docker Engine on host/server: